iuec/old-iuec-tech-standards/_integrated-urgent-care-technical-standards/messaging/endpoint_location.md

 ---
 title: Endpoint Location
+layout: content_page
 category: Integrated Urgent Care Technical Standards
 sub_category: Messaging
 ---

 # Endpoint Location

 The current Pathways Directory of Services (DOS) has functionality for storing endpoint details for services which are listed on the DOS.

 The endpoint details support the routing of patients and cases through the Integrated Urgent Care system but telling clinical systems **how** to get encounter information from one service to another.